vb-consulting/Norm.net/Documentation/reference/extension-methods.md

  - Sets the automatic custom comment header to the next command that will include caller information.

- - Caller information is compiler genereated metadata that include:
+ - Caller information is compiler-generated metadata that includes:
    - **Caller member name**: a method or property name of the caller to the method.
    - **Caller file path**: a full path of the source file that contains the caller at the compile time.
    - **Caller line number**: a line number in the source file at which the method is called at the compile time.